Bakersfield College was founded in 1913 and is one of the nation's oldest continually-operating community colleges.

 A commitment to eliminate barriers that cause students difficulties in completing their educational goals

-A commitment to improve the maintenance of and secure funding for college facilities, technology, and infrastructure for the next thirty years.
+A commitment to improve the maintenance of all facilities, technology, and infrastructure and implement Measure J funding to build a better BC.

 A commitment to build leadership within the College and engagement with the community.